BCIT Guichon Creek Riparian Setback Area Restoration

 Throughout this project, Binnie overcame many obstacles, with local stakeholders placing constraints on the design.
 Through open communication and consultation, Binnie produced a design that addressed all concerns.
 The works commenced during the winter of 2020, which presented the added challenge of preventing turbid water runoff.
 Binnie addressed this difficulty by requiring daily reporting from the contractor and consultant to review post-rainfall and proactively implement environmental sediment control strategies.

 This project was also initiated with the intent of becoming a ‘Living Lab,’ having been initiated through BCIT’s Environmental Resources program.
 The initiative allowed BCIT faculty and students input into the concept design, and Binnie assisted the Facilities and Campus Development (FCD) project services to develop the detailed design.
-In the future, the ‘Living Lab’ of Guichon Creek will allow Construction and Environment students to study its biodiversity and importance to revitalizing the salmon-bearing creek.
+In the future, the ‘Living Lab’ of Guichon Creek will allow Construction and Environment students to study its biodiversity and its importance in revitalizing the salmon-bearing creek.

 Learn more about our exciting projects that have been connecting communities since 1969, and how our talented teams have been trusted to deliver innovative solutions for challenges of all sizes.